-Anatomy & Physiology and Laboratory

-In this course, students will discuss the basic concepts of human anatomy and physiology.
+BIOL 1030LAnatomy & Physiology and Laboratory4.0 Semester creditsIn this course, students will discuss the basic concepts of human anatomy and physiology.
 They will analyze the organizational levels, emphasizing the structure and functioning of the cell, the four basic types of tissue, and the integumentary, skeletal, muscular, and nervous systems of the human body.
-In addition, they will examine the most common pathologies in these systems.
+In addition, they will examine the most common pathologies in these systems.Prerequisite: None skeletal, muscular, and nervous systems of the human body.
+Furthermore, they will examine the most common pathologies in these systems.